Bonfire on the Beach in Harwich MA

 Dee's Reply: Hi Trish - Sorry for the short delay in replying to your question.
 I wanted to confirm some info with the Town of Harwich before I passed it along to you.

-Anyway ... the simple answer to your question is that bonfires aren't allowed on Harwich beaches.
+Anyway ... the simple answer to your question is that bonfires are not allowed on Harwich beaches.

-As I thought, Harwich does allow cooking fires on the beach - with a special permit.
-To qualify as a cook fire, it must be a small, self-contained fire (for example, contained in a charcoal grill), and the fire must actually be used for cooking food.
+Harwich does allow cooking fires on the beach - with a special permit.
+To qualify as a cook fire, it must be small and self-contained (for example, contained in a charcoal grill).
 Lighting a fire directly on the sand is a big no-no!

-For a real beach bonfire, I'm afraid you're going to have to travel outside Harwich.
-From Harwich, the nearest spot where you could have a build-your-own beach campfire would be in Eastham, at Coast Guard Beach.
+For a real beach bonfire, you'll have to go to a different town.
+From Harwich, the nearest spot for a build-your-own beach campfire would be in Eastham, at Coast Guard Beach.

 Here's more about beach bonfires, permits, etc.